Robert Douglas, 1st Viscount Belhaven

-Robert Douglas, 1st Viscount of Belhaven PC (1573 – 14 January 1639), was a Scottish courtier.
+Robert Douglas, 1st Viscount Belhaven PC (1573 – 14 January 1639), was a Scottish courtier.

 Family background

 The second son of Malcolm Douglas of Mains (executed 1584), by Janet Cunningham, daughter of John Cunningham, of Drumquhassil.

 Career

 His older brother fought a duel with the brother of Oliver Leigh of Addington, who was avener of the royal stables, and was killed.
 Robert Douglas was given his brother's place at court, and became Master of the Horse to Prince Henry, a Gentleman of the Bedchamber to James VI and I and Charles I and Master of the Household to Charles I.

 Douglas was sent with to France with a gift of horses in July 1607.
-He was knighted in 1609.
+He was knighted on 7 February 1609, and took a letter to Prince Henry's friend, John Harington, who was in Italy.
 He led the horse of state at Prince Henry's funeral in December 1612.
 In July 1616 he went to France with Lord Hay.

 He was sworn of the Scottish Privy Council.
 In 1633, on the coronation of Charles I, he was raised to the Peerage of Scotland as Viscount of Belhaven, in the County of Haddington.